Pearl GTL

-The Pearl GTL is a gas to liquids (GTL) plant based in Ras Laffan, Qatar.
-It converts natural gas into liquid petroleum products.
+Pearl GTL is a gas to liquids (GTL) plant based in Ras Laffan, Qatar.
+It converts natural gas into a range of liquid hydrocarbon products, including naphtha, kerosene, normal paraffins, gas oil and base oils.
 It is the largest GTL plant in the world.
 The first commercial shipment from the Pearl GTL was made on 13 June 2011.
+The project is a Production Sharing Agreement (PSA) between QatarEnergy and Shell.
 Pearl GTL received the 2021 "Asset of the Year" award by Shell.

 Technical features

-Upon achieving its full capacity in 2012, the Pearl GTL will convert 1.6 e9cuft/d of natural gas into 140,000 oilbbl/d of petroleum liquids and 120,000 BOE into natural gas liquids and ethane.
-The integrated process automation and control system for the main plant and the onplot tank farm will be designed and implemented by Honeywell, while that for the offplot tank farm and the loading berths will be designed and implemented by Invensys.
+Upon achieving its full capacity in 2012, the Pearl GTL can convert 1.6 e9cuft/d of natural gas into 140,000 oilbbl/d of petroleum liquids and 120,000 BOE into natural gas liquids and ethane.
+The integrated process automation and control system for the main plant and the onplot tank farm were designed and implemented by Honeywell, while that for the offplot tank farm and the loading berths were designed and implemented by Invensys.
 Page Europa was contracted as overall Telecom System Integrator for both onshore and offshore telecommunications systems.
 ABB Group was contracted to supply all of the electrical and control systems.
-The first train will be commissioned in 2010, followed by the second train in 2011.
+The first train started production in May 2011, followed by the second train in November 2011.

-The main contractors are KBR and JGC Corporation.
-Other contractors are J. Ray McDermott, CB&I, Consolidated Contractors Company, Kentz, Descon Engineering Limited.
+The main contractors were KBR and JGC Corporation.
+Other contractors were J. Ray McDermott, CB&I, Consolidated Contractors Company, Kentz, Descon Engineering Limited.
 The process pumps are supplied by Flowserve, chemical injection pumps are by LEWA Germany and eight turbomachinery trains for use in the air separation systems are supplied by Linde.
 Half of the 24 reactors for the Fischer–Tropsch process were supplied by MAN AG.

-The Pearl GTL project builds upon the foundations of the smaller scale GTL project in Bintulu, Malaysia, which has been in operation since 1993.
-The plant is expected to reach full production in mid-2012.
+The Pearl GTL project built upon the foundations of the smaller scale GTL project in Bintulu, Malaysia, which has been in operation since 1993.
+The plant reached full production in mid-2012.

+Iran Missile Strike

+The facility was damaged by ballistic missile strike during the 2026 Iranian strikes on Qatar, and one of the two production units could be offline for a year while being repaired.